dynatrace-oss/vectorscan4j/README.md

 }
 ```

-This is due to how the Foreign Function & Memory API handles exceptions thrown during native upcalls back to Java code.
+This is due to how the JVM handles exceptions thrown during native upcalls back to Java code.

 ### 4. Using the same Scanner concurrently from multiple threads